rl-institut/open_plan/docs/view_components/scenario_list.rst

 List of Scenarios
 -----------------

-This view-component shows the list of scenarios, both created through the tool or loaded from file, available for further steps in the simulation.
+This view-component shows the list of scenario objects, both created through the tool within the current project or loaded from file, available for further steps in the simulation.

 Attributes
 ^^^^^^^^^^
-..
-Please refer to the definition of what an attribute is in the tool_interface.rst file
-..
-The properties should be filled in only if applicable.

-**Attribute A**
-    Description

-    Properties:
-        * Property 1
-        * ...
-        * Property n

-    Actions index:

-    Requirements index:

-..
-[One liner] corresponding indexes from the Actions and Requirements paragraph below

-**Attribute B**
-    Description

-    Properties:
-        * Property 1
-        * ...
-        * Property n

-    Actions index:

-    Requirements index:

-..
-[One liner] corresponding indexes from the Actions and Requirements paragraph below
+**Select**
+    Allows the user to select the scenario object to be loaded as the current project

+**Delete**
+    Allows the user to delete the saved scenario object from the disk

+**Show**
+    Allows the user to quickly preview the scenario object selected

+**Edit**
+    Allows the user to quickly edit the main scenario parameters

 Actions
 ^^^^^^^
-..
-    an action is something one can perform directly from the view-component (i.e. "clicking on this attribute should update this other attribute")

-1. Action 1
-2. Action 2
+1. Select the current scenario object
+2. Show the main parameters of any scenario object that the user selects in the list of scenarios
+3. View the list of scenarios objects created in the present project or available on the disk
+4. Delete a scenario object, both saved and unsaved ones

 Requirements
 ^^^^^^^^^^^^